 Since then, I’ve changed my mind about the original sauce in many of its parts.
 In my latest favorite rendition, the vegetable oil is swapped for extra virgin olive oil.
 The ballpark mustard for Dijon, the addition of molasses for deep brown sweet; chili flakes for spicy heat (to taste, of course).

-This excellent, all-American sauce is excellent for that other summer favorite, bbq’d spare ribs.
+This all-American sauce is also perfect for that other summer favorite, bbq’d spare ribs.
 Also, it freezes beautifully for later in the year when you might want the romance of summer with bbq, this time done inside in the oven or under the broiler.
 One cup of sauces suffices to coat and baste a whole, cut up chicken, with a little left to reheat and dab on at the table.

 Makes 3 cups